-Gustavo Menezes is an American racing driver who currently competes in the FIA World Endurance Championship with the Swiss team Rebellion Racing, finishing third in the 2018-2019 FIA WEC super season.
+Gustavo Menezes is an American racing driver who currently competes in the FIA World Endurance Championship with the Swiss team Rebellion Racing.

 Earlier in a career, in 2016, Menezes was the FIA WEC LMP2 class champion, together with Signatech teammates Nicolas Lapierre and Stephane Richelmi.
 They scored four wins during the season, including a victory at 24 hours of Le Mans.